What is Cloudflare and Complete Cloudflare installation tutorial

 At this point, Cloudflare introduces you to a new set of DNSs that replace existing DNSs:

 Domain name servers are the part where your domain name connects to your web host.
-When you switch to Cloudflare’s domain name servers, It is able to drive data traffic to your website.
+When you switch to Cloudflare’s domain name servers, data traffic can drive to your website.
 The purpose of this is to filter out malicious traffic.
-It redirects normal traffic to your website under normal circumstances, while filtering out malicious traffic before it reaches your site.
+It redirects normal traffic to your website under normal circumstances while filtering out malicious traffic before it reaches your site.

 Note: Domain name servers take at least 24 hours to update, so do nothing until less than 24 hours have elapsed since the changes were made.